 Medications

-The doctor might give some medications so that your condition is managed and will also help prevent the risk of heart attack.
+The doctor might give some medications so that your condition is managed and will also help prevent the risk of a heart attack.
 Here are the medications that your doctor will prescribe depending on the type of arrhythmia:

 Ensure taking medications as prescribed by the doctor.
-Get in touch with your doctor in case there are side effects, new symptoms of arrhythmia or worsening of the condition.
+Get in touch with your doctor in case there are side effects, new symptoms of arrhythmia, or worsening of the condition.

 Surgery